merely-useful/py-rse/index.md

 4. We can search the dataset name and authorname trying to find this.
     A search for "National Science Foundation (1228602)", which is the grant information,
-    finds the grant page <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1228602>.
+    finds the [grant page][meili-grant].
     Two articles are linked there,
     but both the DOI links are broken.
     We can search with the citation for each paper to find them.
-    The Forced Migration article can be found at <https://www.fmreview.org/fragilestates/meili>
+    The [Forced Migration article][meili-migration-article]
-    but uses a different subset of interviews and does not mention demographics nor links to the deposited dataset.
+    uses a different subset of interviews and does not mention demographics nor links to the deposited dataset.
-    The Boston College Law Review article at <https://lawdigitalcommons.bc.edu/cgi/viewcontent.cgi?article=3318&context=bclr>
+    The [Boston College Law Review article][meili-review-article]
     has the same two problems of different data and no dataset citation.

-    Searching more broadly through Meili's work, we can find <http://dx.doi.org/10.2139/ssrn.2668259>.
+    Searching more broadly through Meili's work, we can find @Meil2015.
     This lists the dataset as a footnote and reports the 51 interviews with demographic data on reported gender of the interviewees.
     This paper lists data collection as 2010-2014, while the other two say 2010-2013.
     We might come to a conclusion that this extra year is where the extra 9 interviews come in, but that difference is not explained anywhere.

 ### Exercise \@ref(provenance-ex-eval-code) {-}

-For [borstlab/reversephi_paper][borstlab-reversephi]:
+For [`borstlab/reversephi_paper`][borstlab-reversephi]:

 1. The software requirements are documented in `README.md`.
     In addition to the tools used in the `zipf/` project (Python, Make and Git), the project also requires ImageMagick.
     No information on installing ImageMagick or a required version of ImageMagick is provided.

     To re-create the `conda` environment you would need the file `my_environment.yml`.